-As an appointed water and sewerage undertaker, the Company recognises its responsibilities to all of its stakeholders.
+As an appointed water and sewerage undertaker, the Company recognises that it has responsibilities to a variety of stakeholders.

-The Greensands Board has committed to assist the Board of Southern Water to comply with the Southern Water Code.
+The Greensands Board has committed to assist the Board of Southern Water to comply with this Code.

 In the Southern Water Code: